TheRacetrack/racetrack/docs/development/plugins-job-types.md

 1. **Building base image** -
   Base image contains files common to every fatman (wrapper code).
   Base image doesn't depend on any particular fatman or manifest.
-  You build the base image and you push it to the registry.
-  Building image is done once, it is done on your local computer.
+  The image is built by Racetrack once on first use.
 2. **Building fatman from template** -
   Fatman Dockerfile is the outcome of the Dockerfile template and the manifest of the fatman that is about to be deployed.
   The fatman image extends the base image.